pytorch/rfcs/RFC-0050-Cross-Repository-CI-Relay-for-PyTorch-Out-of-Tree-Backends.md

 - **Dedicated OOT repo page (`hud.pytorch.org/oot/[org]/[repo]`):** Available from L2 onwards.
 Downstream CI results are shown on a dedicated page for the downstream repo.
 The layout is similar to the main HUD page, but focused only on the test history of a single downstream repo.
 It gives OOT Maintainers a self-service CI health dashboard without affecting any upstream views.
 - **Global OOT CI summary page:** Primarily for PyTorch CI Maintainers.
 Provides a global view of OOT CI health across all repos.
 Makes it easy to spot widespread OOT infrastructure issues or identify repos that may need to be downgraded.
+- **HUD PR view (`hud.pytorch.org/pr/<number>`):** For L3/L4 repos, OOT check results are displayed in the PR-level HUD view under a dedicated "Out-of-Tree Backends" section, grouped alongside standard CI results.
+This ensures developers and Maintainers can see OOT CI status in their normal PR review workflow without switching to a separate page.
 - **Main HUD page:** Only shows `L4` (required) Check Runs, ensuring the main dashboard stays focused on signals that every PyTorch contributor needs to care about.

 The Relay Server writes all results from `L2` and above into `ClickHouse`, which powers the dedicated OOT HUD pages described above.